CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

    * Email/Username: <inject key="AzureAdUserEmail"></inject>
    * Password: <inject key="AzureAdUserPassword"></inject>

-4. Close the sign in browser window once the sign in is process is completed.
+4. Close the sign in browser window once the sign in process is completed.

 5. Navigate back to Visual Studio Code and click on **+** that is next to your subscription to create new Function App.